nrsyed/conway/README.md

 # Dynamic variations on Conway's Game of Life

-This repo consists of my own JavaScript implementation of an interactive and dynamic version of Conway's Game of Life—dynamic because the rules can be changed on the fly, and interactive because the user (you!) can change them.
+This repo contains my own JavaScript implementation of an interactive and dynamic version of Conway's Game of Life—dynamic because the rules can be changed on the fly, and interactive because the user can change them.
 The user can also interact directly with the Game by clicking cells in the grid to toggle them on and off.
 If you're not familiar with Conway's Game of Life, read the [Background](#background) section below or check out the